 - Discomfort that occurs at rest and does not easily go away when you take medicine

 - Shortness of breath

-With stable angina, the chest pain or other symptom only occurs with a certain amount of activity or stress.
+With stable angina, the chest pain or other symptoms only occur with a certain amount of activity or stress.
 The pain does not occur more often or get worse over time.

-Unstable angina is chest pain that is sudden and often gets worse over time.
+Unstable angina is chest pain that is sudden and often gets worse over a short period of time.
 You may be developing unstable angina if the chest pain:

 - Starts to feel different, is more severe, comes more often, or occurs with less activity or while you are at rest

 - Lasts longer than 15 to 20 minutes